device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/intune-autodiscovery.md

 Click **Save** to save the Intune discovery job.

+### Intune OS Names

+Intune OS data will take a lower precedence to the more authoritative sources like OS-level discovery.
+For example, the Device42 agent will pick up "Microsoft Windows 10 Enterprise" compared to the generic Intune name "Windows".
+The lower precedence ensures more detailed OS names are collected, enhancing the capability to filter the data.

 ### Renaming Intune Devices

 Devices within Intune are renamed during the build process.
 If a device name is not being updated as expected following Device42 autodiscovery, or after being renamed and updated in Intune, select the **Overwrite existing device hostname with discovered hostname** option.

 ![](/assets/images/intune-overwrite-device-name.png)